shaw8wit/football/README.md

 ## Getting started

-Clone or download the repo.
-Run `npm start` to install dependencies.
++ Clone or download the repo.
++ Run `npm install` to install dependencies.

 ## Development server